 Mikage’s rapier is thin and flexible.
 I don’t think it’s more flexible than the other rapiers.
 The blade is close to neutral gray, but it is faintly blue-green.
 The difference is so small that I’m not certain what the color is supposed to be.

 The guard is round.
-Mikage’s love is Tokiko, not Mamiya.
+Mikage’s love is Tokiko, not Mamiya (at least the love reflected in the sword).
 Anthy plays Mamiya to seduce him as part of a plot by Akio.

-The picture is princess Shiori drawing Ruka’s rapier.
-It shares features with both the sword of Dios and Miki’s sword.
-The guard has curves, matching Ruka’s love for Juri.
+Princess Shiori draws Ruka’s rapier.
+It shares features with the sword of Dios (he was a past candidate to gain the Power of Dios) and Miki’s sword (he is a fencer).
+The guard has curves, seeming to match Ruka’s seeming love for Juri.

 In episode 36 Touga no longer uses a katana, but a Western sword with a tapering blade.
 It is longer and heavier than the rapiers above, which seems appropriate for Touga’s height and strength.
 The hilt is two-handed, and Touga switches between one-handed and two-handed grips.
 The guard is straight and metaphorically male, which goes with his new relationship with Saionji.